yhwang0123/customer_clustering/README.md

 1. Kmeans with only numerical data  (silhouette score: 49.6)
 2. Kmeans with numerical and categorical features, using one hot encoding (silhouette score: 49.1)
-3. K-propotype to combine numerical and categorical features(silhouette score not available for this mode)

 Kmeans with only numerical features was the final model for deployment, as it gives the better silhouette score.